jjyjoy1/NGS_Analysis_Pipelines/GWAS_Project3/GWAS_Optuna_Opitmization/GWAS_next_step_optimization.md

     return combined_score
 ```

-Why it's valuable: This metric helps identify parameter settings that produce results robust to population structure, reducing the risk of spurious associations.
+**Why it's valuable**: This metric helps identify parameter settings that produce results robust to population structure, reducing the risk of spurious associations.

+---

-##7.
-Genetic Correlation with Related Traits
+## 7. Genetic Correlation with Related Traits

-**Description:** Measure genetic correlation between the GWAS results and those from related phenotypes.
+**Description**: Measure genetic correlation between the GWAS results and those from related phenotypes.

-**Implementation:**
+**Implementation**:
 ```python
 def calculate_genetic_correlation(self, result_file, params):
     """Calculate genetic correlation with related traits."""
     # This would typically use tools like LDSC